Kids playing in a trampoline fort.

 Kids in a halloween trampoline fort.

-As you can see, there are so many exciting uses for a trampoline fort you’ll wonder why it took you so long to finally jump on the bandwagon!
+As you can see, there are so many exciting uses for a trampoline fort that you’ll wonder why it took you so long to finally jump on the bandwagon!

 Setting Up An Epic Trampoline Fort